Audiosutras/feed_bot/README.md

 ### Environment Variables
 **For Discord:**

 Add `BOT_TOKEN` environment variable.
-You can get this token [here](https://discord.com/developers/applications/1198387310014767104/information)
+See the tutorial from `discord.py` on how to [create a bot account](https://discordpy.readthedocs.io/en/stable/discord.html?highlight=creating%20bot%20account).

 Make sure to enable the `Message Content` intent for the bot whose token you are using.
 The bot will also need the `Send Messages` permission as part of granting the bot access to your server.